What happens if you stop taking duloxetine

 Emotionally, individuals may experience heightened anxiety, irritability, mood swings, and difficulty concentrating.
 The emotional effects of withdrawal can be distressing and may impact relationships and overall well-being.

-See also Duloxetine product label
+See also Duloxetine hyperglycemia

 It is important for individuals experiencing peak withdrawal symptoms to seek support from healthcare professionals to receive appropriate care and guidance.
 Understanding the peak symptoms of duloxetine withdrawal can help individuals navigate this challenging phase and work towards alleviating their symptoms.